ch4mpy/spring-addons/samples/tutorials/README.md

 ## 1. <a name="oauth_essentials"/>OAuth2 essentials
 OAuth2 client and resource-server configuration are very different. **Spring provides with different starters for a reason**.
 If you're not sure about the definitions, needs and responsibilities of those two, please please take 5 minutes to read this section before you start.
+You may **test your OAuth2 / OpenID knowledge with the dedicated quiz** available at [https://quiz.c4-soft.com/ui/quizzes](https://quiz.c4-soft.com/ui/quizzes)

 ### 1.1 Actors
 - **resource-owner**: think of it as end-user.
 Most frequently a physical person, but can be a batch or whatever trusted program authenticated with client-credential (or even a device authenticated with a flow we'll skip)